-In 1589, Queen Elizabeth ordered Sir Francis Drake to seek out and destroy any remaining ships of the Armada, and help Portuguese rebels in Lisbon fighting against the Spanish occupiers.
-The expedition was a disaster.
-Drake lost 20 ships and more than 12,000 men.
-Drake returned home and for the next several years, busied himself with duties as mayor of Plymouth.
+In 1589, Queen Elizabeth ordered Drake to seek out and destroy any remaining ships of the armada and help Portuguese rebels in Lisbon fighting against Spanish occupiers.
+The expedition instead sustained major losses in terms of lives and resources.
+Drake returned home, and for the next several years busied himself with duties as mayor of Plymouth.

-In 1595, the queen once again called on Sir Francis Drake to wage war on Spain.
-Traveling with Drake was his cousin, John Hawkins.
-They were to capture Spain's treasure supply in Panama, in hopes of cutting off revenue and ending the war.
-After a few skirmishes in the Caribbean, Drake's fleet moved farther west and anchored off the coast of Portobello, Panama.
+In 1595, the queen once again called upon Drake.
+He and his cousin Hawkins were to capture Spain's treasure supply in Panama, in hopes of cutting off revenue and ending the war.
+After defeat at Nombre de Dios, Drake's fleet moved farther west and anchored off the coast of Portobelo, Panama.
 There, Drake contracted dysentery and on January 28, 1596, died of a fever.
-He was buried in a lead coffin at sea near Portobello, Panama.
+He was buried in a lead coffin at sea near Portobelo.
 Divers continue to search for the coffin.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!